 As a kid, I was an avid reader and would read anything I could get my hands on; books were a massive part of my childhood.

 I have fond memories of dressing up as my favourite characters on World Book Day and I was always proud of myself when I whizzed through another level of the Oxford Reading Tree books at school.
 So as you can imagine, when I received a Blue Peter badge for being a runner-up in its national reading competition, I wore it like a medal of honour and showed it off, big time.

 I’ll admit, I was, and still am, a bit of a literacy geek.
 To this day, I still love the thrill of getting gripped by the twists and turns of a good book.

-But how does this have any relation to data and business success?
+But how does this have any relation to data science and business success?
 Well, a book is only read by someone who knows how to read.

 How would you know which way to turn if faced with a sign at a junction?
 How would you know how much medicine you’re supposed to take to cure your cold?
 How would you fill in a job application in order to earn a living and pay your bills?
 You get the point.

 Like words on a page, data alone isn’t inherently valuable.
 There’s lots of it, but being able to understand and derive meaning from it is where the true value lies.

 However, according to our business intelligence (BI) partner, Qlik, 76% of key business decision-makers aren’t confident in their ability to read, work with, analyse and argue with raw data.

 These abilities are more commonly known under the umbrella term ‘data literacy’ – a skill that is becoming increasingly vital in business environments as the fourth industrial revolution continues to change the way in which we live and work.